More than 11,000 oxygen concentrators to be sent to Indonesia from firms in Singapore amid surge in COVID-19 cases

 READ: Singapore sends second shipment of medical supplies to Indonesia as COVID-19 cases surge

-They will be delivered in batches, said Temasek, with the first delivery of 1,500 units arriving in Jakarta on Tuesday and Wednesday.
+They will be delivered in batches, said Temasek Foundation, with the first delivery of 1,500 units arriving in Jakarta on Tuesday and Wednesday.
 More concentrators will be delivered over the next few weeks.

 The companies who have pledged their contribution towards this donation as of Tuesday include Bakti Barito Foundation, Cikarang Listrindo, Dharma Satya Nusantara, East Ventures, Indies Capital Partners, Kino Indonesia, Sinar Mas, Tanoto Foundation, TBS Energi Utama, Triputra Group, UID Foundation, Wahana Artha, CapitaLand Hope Foundation, DBS Bank, Singtel, and Temasek Foundation.

-"This donation is made possible by the generosity of the Indonesian business community here in Singapore, as well as Singapore businesses, which have been quick to render help in our collective fight against COVID-19," said Temasek.
+"This donation is made possible by the generosity of the Indonesian business community here in Singapore, as well as Singapore businesses, which have been quick to render help in our collective fight against COVID-19," said Temasek Foundation.

 "Temasek Foundation and the donors extend their gratitude to the Indonesian authorities for their crucial role in supporting and ensuring the smooth air delivery of the medical equipment."